visualizenews/corona/index.markdown

   placeholder_id: timeline
   object: timeline
   explanation: Each column represents an indicator.
 The bars represent the cumulative
-    value at a specific day (with the _New Cases_ column showing daily value).
+    value by day (with the _New Cases_ column showing daily value).
 The width of each bar shows the number of people affected.
 Hover on the bars to see the details for each day.
   centered_title: true
 - template: text-blocks
   title: It All Started on January 31